 Community leaders have urged the Premier not to lock local neighbourhoods into decades of future harm by poker machines.

-An open letter calling for the removal of poker machines from hotels and clubs –signed by thousands of Tasmanians – was provided to the Premier Will Hodgman ahead of the state election.
+An open letter calling for the removal of poker machines from hotels and clubs –signed by thousands of Tasmanians - was revealed at an event at the Risdon Vale Neighbourhood Centre today.

-Community organisations, including Anglicare, said poker machines had already cost too many Tasmanians their health, relationships, jobs and homes.
+Speakers at the event said poker machines had already cost too many Tasmanians their health, relationships, job or home.

 Anglicare said the harm caused by poker machines cost the State millions of dollars each year.

 “Removing poker machines from hotels and clubs would support a range of important policy initiatives,” said Meg Webb, Manager of Anglicare’s Social Action and Research Centre.
 “This one decision would make a significant, measurable difference in key areas such as health and wellbeing, reducing family violence, and suicide prevention”.

 Ms Webb said restricting poker machines to casinos would see communities flourish and the local economy benefit.